Extend Citrix Cloud service subscriptions

 - For expired annual and multiannual subscriptions, administrators and users are blocked from access after 30 days past the expiration date.

-Citrix retains any data that you added to the service for 30 days after the service expiration date.
-If you extend your subscription before the 30-day retention period ends, your administrators and users can access the service with your data intact.
+Citrix retains any data that you added to the service for 90 days after the service expiration date.
+If you extend your subscription before the 90-day retention period ends, your administrators and users can access the service with your data intact.
 Your extended subscription starts as follows:

-- For annual and multiannual subscriptions, the start date of your extended subscription is the date you purchase the extension.
+- For annual and multiannual subscriptions, the start date of your extended subscription is the day immediately following the date of expiration.
+For example, if your subscription expires on September 30, and you extend the subscription on October 23, the start date of the extended subscription is October 1.

-If you don’t extend your subscription before the 30-day retention period ends, Citrix resets the service and deletes any data that you added.
-If you agreed to allow Citrix to manage your cloud deployment (for example, when using Citrix Essentials services or the Azure Quick Deploy option in Citrix DaaS), Citrix performs the following actions after the 30-day retention period ends:
+If you don’t extend your subscription before the 90-day retention period ends, Citrix resets the service and deletes any data that you added.
+If you agreed to allow Citrix to manage your cloud deployment (for example, when using Citrix Essentials services or the Azure Quick Deploy option in Citrix DaaS), Citrix performs the following actions after the 90-day retention period ends:

 - Removes all customer-related data from Citrix databases.